mgechev/blog.mgechev.com/content/post/2012-11-02-javascript-html5-scale-image.md

 url: /2012/11/02/javascript-html5-scale-image/
 ---

-I haven&#8217;t wrote here for a while so I decided to write about something more practical.
+I haven’t wrote here for a while so I decided to write about something more practical.
 Actually the idea for the post come from one my response in <a title="StackOverflow" href="http://stackoverflow.com/questions/13177698/select-an-image-and-manipulate-it-in-javascript-no-form-submission/13178084#13178084" target="_blank">stackoverflow</a>.
 The post is connected with pure client side image scaling.
-While you&#8217;re reading the example I hope that you&#8217;ll see how powerful is the HTML5 API and how with few lines of code you can do something which in other technologies is much more complex.
+While you’re reading the example I hope that you’ll see how powerful is the HTML5 API and how with few lines of code you can do something which in other technologies is much more complex.
-So firstly I&#8217;ll post the source code with the example in JSFiddle, after that I&#8217;m going to explain everything step by step.
+So firstly I’ll post the source code with the example in JSFiddle, after that I’m going to explain everything step by step.

 **The HTML form**